thecodeempire/course-contents/README.md

 # Certificates:

 After having Completed each of the programs you will receive a certain certificate of recognition.
-You will be eligible for jobs with a wonderful resume and extra-preps.
+You will be eligible for jobs with a wonderful resume and apps to showcase.

 From zero to hero in Programming.
 Code Empire is a non-profit organization that makes it possible in a wonderful manner.